Just-Learning/just-learning.github.io/docs/learn-code/aws-associate-developer.md

 ### AMI (Amazon Machine Images)

-**regional** must copy to other regions then lunch instance in that region.
+- **regional** must copy to other regions then lunch instance in that region.
+- AMI can only be used to launch EC2 instances **in the same AWS region as the AMI is stored**

-`DescribeImages` will list the AMIs available in the current region.
+- `DescribeImages` will list the AMIs available in the current region.

+> Copy AMI does not copy the permission

 ### CloudWatch